 Our technical experts, Vadim Deryabin and Nikoo Sabzevar, are shaking up the office.
-They took over the role of interviewer and placed Samantha Verlaan, our Sales + Marketing Manager in the hot seat.
+They took over the role of interviewer and placed Samantha Malach, our Co Founder in the hot seat.

 ‘Now it’s our turn to ask the questions.
 We enjoyed talking to her and surely you will enjoy reading it.’